essemmeppi/diving-into-french-presidential-discourses/README.md

 - **[presentation.pdf](https://github.com/essemmeppi/diving-into-french-presidential-discourses/blob/bbd5860eeb31466251b0fc7ee606bc730a99c30e/presentation.pdf)** - the slides we used to present our work at Sciences Po on 31/03/22

 ## Authors
-Giulia Annaliese Paxton, Ryan Hachem, and Simone Maria Parazzoli and master students of the School of Public Affairs of Sciences Po.
+Giulia Annaliese Paxton, Ryan Hachem, and Simone Maria Parazzoli are master students of the School of Public Affairs of Sciences Po.
 If you want to get in touch, reach us [here](mailto:simoneparazzoli@gmail.com).